DSD VS PCM is the latest in a series of short educational primers from Yuri Korzunov. Do both formats have more commonalities than differences?

-DSD (sigma-delta modulation) is a 1-bit audio format that uses noise-shaping to increasing of dynamic range.
+DSD (sigma-delta modulation) is a 1-bit audio format that uses noise-shaping to increase dynamic range.

-PCM (pulse code modulation) is multibit music format that uses the number of bits to expand the dynamic range.
+PCM (pulse code modulation) is a multi-bit music format that uses the number of bits to expand the dynamic range.

-Dynamic range is the difference between maximal and minimal allowable level of the transmitted signal.
+Dynamic range is the difference between maximal and minimal allowable levels of the transmitted signal.

 The maximal signal level causes overload.